activescott/home-infra/k8s/apps/eth/README.md

 As of Jan 2024 there are only three stable clients: Besu, Geth, and Nethermind.
 Erigon is recommended by some and is in "alpha and beta" rather than "alpha" like the others.
 Geth has a concerning 84% of clients.

+I tried erigon and had it running but it seemed to struggle to stay in sync and it was hard to monitor it.
+After using nethermind on another host and finding it easy to understand from its docs and logs switching to it here too.

 Note we must run a "full node" for execution client in order to support PoS validator.

 [Nethermind (.NET) requirements](https://docs.nethermind.io/get-started/system-requirements): 4 Cores and 16 GB MEM and 1TB (min) - 2TB (recommended) of disk space.